-All of these factors actually make the real people suffer as everything is extremely slow.
-But with the help from blockchain technology, the industry can easily figure out if a claim is false or not.
+All of these factors actually make real people suffer, as everything is extremely slow.
+But with the help of blockchain technology, the industry can easily figure out if a claim is false or not.

 Furthermore, it can also make the industry a completely paperless one with everything being done online.

 Curious about blockchain’s impact on insurance?
 Check out our guide on blockchain in insurance right now!

 The media and entertainment sectors deal with a lot of unfairness.
 Due to the internet, now everyone is exposed to the entertainment business.
 But the hard truth is that the artists don’t get the value they deserve most of the time.